smhatefi/MobileViT/README.md

 ## Usage

-For evaluating the model on the example images (loacted in the `res/` directory) run the `main.py` script:
+For evaluating the model on the example images (loacted in the `res/` directory) run the `evaluate.py` script:
 ```
-python main.py
+evaluate main.py
 ```

-This will sets the Keras 3 backend and calls the `test.py`.
-`test.py` itself uses `utils/load_weights.py` to port the official weights of MobileViT to our model.
+This will uses pre-trained weights to evaluate the model.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.